xxczaki/ing-autofill/README.md

 ### Chromium-based browsers

-1. Download this repository into a folder somewhere on your computer.
+1. Clone or download this repository into a folder somewhere on your computer.
 2. Enter `chrome://extensions/` in the address bar.
 3. At the top right, turn on **Developer mode**.
 4. Click **Load unpacked**.